Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • Taking oral contraceptives.

-Increased clotting is also observed in pregnant women. postpartum period also at risk for developing hypercoagulability.
-This is explained by physiologically substantiated processes: the level of procoagulant factors increases and anticoagulant activity decreases.
+Increased coagulability is also observed in pregnant women.
+Postpartum period also at risk of developing hypercoagulability.
+This is explained by physiologically based processes: the level of procoagulant factors increases and anticoagulant activity decreases.

 • Heart failure.